dotnet/msbuild/documentation/specs/proposed/BuildCheck.md

 A solid set of in-the-box analyzers is provided by MSBuild and the .NET SDK, extended each release, with high quality reports (pointing exact locations of issue, offering clear and actionable explanations, not repetitive for builds with multi-execution or/and multi-importing of a same script in single build context).
 The existing in-the-box analyzers are gradually enabled by default and their severity increased - in waves (likely tied to sdk releases) - aiming to constantly increase quality of our customers build scripts.
 MSBuild.exe (and hence Visual Studio) builds will take more conservative approach with requiring an explicit opt-in into the analyzers - in order to not introduce upgrade blockers.

 The analysis has small impact on build duration with ability to opt-out from analysis altogether which will remove all the performance costs associated with the analysis.
+The perf impact on representative projects is continuously monitored and documented by the MsBuild team.

 # Scope of initial iteration